BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 set this to the respective version of your software, and it will be displayed correctly in your project dashboard.

 Finally press add, to add this task to your pipeline yaml.
-It should be before the actual VSBuild step.
+Make sure it gets placed before the build task.

 ### SonarCloud Analyse and Publish